Extreme depolarization for any spin: depolarization dynamics

 \subsection{Master equation}

 We consider the dynamics of a spin governed by a master equation of the Lindblad form

 with $H=\hbar\omega J_{z}$ and

 where $\mathbf{J}=(J_x,J_y,J_z)$ is the spin operator in the spin-$j$ sector.
 In particular, our master equation describes the well-known pure dephasing of a spin when $\gamma_x=\gamma_y=0$ and $\gamma_z\ne0$.
-In the following, we will refer to \emph{isotropic} depolarisation when $\gamma_x=\gamma_y=\gamma_z$ and to \emph{anisotropic} depolarisation when $\gamma_x=\gamma_y\ne\gamma_z$.
-Since the dissipator contains only Hermitian jump operators, the Lindblad generator is unital and it follows that the purity of the state $\rho(t)$ can only decrease with time (see e.g.~\cite{Lid05}).
+In the following, we will refer to \emph{isotropic} depolarization when $\gamma_x=\gamma_y=\gamma_z$ and to \emph{anisotropic} depolarization when $\gamma_x=\gamma_y\ne\gamma_z$.
+Since the dissipator contains only Hermitian jump operators, the Lindblad generator is unital and it follows that the purity of the state $\rho(t)$ can only decrease with time (see, e.g., \cite{Lid05}).
+As highlighted earlier in Refs.~\cite{2009Muller,2013Rivas}, isotropic depolarization as described by Lindblad's master equation \eqref{MEq} has richer dynamics than when described by the standard phenomenological SU($N+1$) depolarization channel